 (10) "Intermittent vapor control system" means a vapor control system which employs an intermediate vapor holder to accumulate vapors displaced from tanks during filling.
 The control device treats the accumulated vapors only during automatically controlled cycles.

-(11) "Loading rack" means an aggregation or combination of loading equipment arranged so that all loading outlets in the combination can be connected to a tank truck or trailer parked in a specified loading space.
+(11) "Loading rack" means an aggregation or combination of loading equipment arranged so that all loading outlets in the equipment can be connected to a tank truck or trailer parked in a specified loading space.

 (12) "Low solvent coating" means a coating which contains a substantially lower amount of volatile organic compounds than conventional organic solvent borne coatings; it usually falls into one of three major groups of high solids, waterborne, or powder coatings.